 Beck points out that liberals also don’t like his group.
 America’s Voice, a liberal organization advocating for a path to citizenship for undocumented immigrants, routinely calls the trio of reduced-immigration groups “restrictionist” and “anti-immigrant.”

 “That’s very helpful to us for fundraising,” Beck said.
 “Look how important people think we are!”

-This article appears in the Feb.
-14, 2013, edition of National Journal Daily.
+This article appears in the February 14, 2013, edition of NJ Daily.